pdir/key-generator-bundle/README.md

-# Contao3 Key Generator Wizard
+# Contao 4 Key Generator Wizard

-This extension is for Contao 3 and enhances the BE TextField Widget with a keyGenerator Wizard See example:
+This extension is for Contao 4 and enhances the BE TextField Widget with a keyGenerator Wizard See example:

 ```php